Haveesh/pGCN-for-AD-and-PD-classification/README.md

 To run the programme with default parameters execute the main_ADNI file.

-The file names are to be kept as they are named and not to be changed.
+Please note that the file names are to be kept as they are named and not to be changed.

 #### REQUIREMENTS